XachaB/IPAKeyboard/README.md

-This is a solution for linguists who wish to type unicode [IPA](https://www.internationalphoneticassociation.org/sites/default/files/IPA_Deja_2015.pdf) via a virtual keyboard on linux systems.
+This is a solution for linguists who wish to type unicode [IPA](https://www.internationalphoneticassociation.org/sites/default/files/IPA_Deja_2015.pdf) via a virtual keyboard.

-*Ce dépot est une solution pour les linguistes qui souhaitent saisir des symboles unicodes de l'API avec un clavier virtuel sur des systèmes linux.*
+*Ce dépot est une solution pour les linguistes qui souhaitent saisir des symboles unicodes de l'API avec un clavier virtuel.*

 It is an alternative to [web based unicode IPA keyboards](http://linguistlist.org/unicode/ipa.html).

 The repository holds an International Phonetic Alphabet Layout setup for the [Onboard](https://launchpad.net/onboard) virtual keyboard.
-It contains a keyboard layout and a theme, designed to go together.
+It contains two keyboard layouts (standard and compact) and a theme, designed to go together.
+Below is the standard layout and theme :

 ![Vowels](screenshotV.png)
 ![C1](screenshotC1.png)